Skip to footer content

 Check out IronXL on NuGet for quick installation.
 With over 10 million downloads, it’s transforming PDF development with C#.
 You can also download the DLL.

-How to Convert CSV to DataTable?
+How Do You Convert a CSV File to DataTable?

 // Load CSV file into a WorkBook object